 Sawyer Hill, which is privately owned land, consists of forested open space and public trails.
-SVT has held a conservation restriction on this land since 2008.
+SVT has held a CR on this land since 2008.

 The two areas are connected via a trail through the Massachusetts Department of Conservation and Recreation’s Brewer Brook land.